 Under Florida Statute Section 812.13, the criminal offense of robbery involves proof beyond a reasonable doubt of four elements:

-- The defendant took the money or property described in charge from the person or custody of the alleged victim;
+- Defendant took the money or property from the person or custody of the alleged victim;

 - The property taken was of some value;

 - The taking was with the intent to: